 since opening in 2011.

-Travel sickness symptoms can occur when you travel by car, plain, train and ship.
+Travel sickness symptoms can occur when you travel by car, plane, train and ship.
 The medical term for travel sickness is kinetosis which is known for causing confusion between the way the eyes see motion and the way the body senses it.
 When you walk around the body propels itself forwards and the inner ear acts as a spirit level to balance itself.
 This is not the case when travelling by vehicle because the body is essentially still when the eyes can see movement.

 Travel or motion sickness occurs when there is a disparity between what the eyes are seeing as the position of the body and what the inner ear (which controls balance) perceives.
 Because the body is still the brain is unable to process what is going on properly because the messages sent by the eyes contradict what the inner ear is telling them.
 Through this confusion people can become symptomatic when travelling and as a result feel nauseous, vomit, feel dizzy and in some people get a headache.